Close Encounters of the Celebrity Kind...

 version, written and directed by “Murphy Brown” creator Diane English opens today.
 Annette Bening, two time Academy award

-American Beauty and Being Julia), wife of Warren Beatty and mother of their four children, returns to the screen after a
+nominee (for American Beauty and Being Julia), wife of Warren Beatty and mother of their four children, returns to the screen after a

 two year hiatus to play Sylvie, a magazine editor and best friend of Meg Ryan as Mary Haines, the title character, whose husband